Corona Atlas & Referencing System

 In regions like the Middle East, CORONA imagery is particularly important for archaeology because urban development, agricultural intensification, and reservoir construction over the past several decades have obscured or destroyed countless archaeological sites and other ancient features such as roads and canals.
 These sites are often clearly visible on CORONA imagery, enabling researchers to map sites that have been lost and to discover many that have never before been documented.
 However, the unique imaging geometry of the CORONA satellite cameras, which produced long, narrow film strips, makes correcting spatial distortions in the images very challenging and has therefore limited their use by researchers.

 Thanks to grants from the National Endowment for the Humanities and the American Council of Learned Societies, the University of Arkansas’ Center for Advanced Spatial Technologies (CAST) has developed methods for efficient orthorectification of CORONA imagery and now provides free public access to our imagery database for non-commercial use.
-Images can be viewed online and full resolution images can be downloaded in GeoTiff or NITF formats.
+Images can be viewed online and full resolution images can be downloaded in NITF format.

-This project focuses on the Middle East and surrounding regions, areas where CORONA coverage is abundant and where its value to archaeology and other fields has been well-demonstrated.
+This project's initial focus was on the Middle East and surrounding regions, areas where CORONA coverage is abundant and where its value to archaeology and other fields has been well-demonstrated.
 The large majority of the images we provide come from the KH4B satellites, the latest generation of CORONA missions in operation from September 1967 through May 1972.
-During this time, there were sixteen successful CORONA missions, designated 1101-1117 which recovered more than 188000 images.
+During this time, there were sixteen successful CORONA missions, designated 1101 through 1117 which recovered more than 188000 images.
 These satellites were equipped with two panoramic cameras, one facing forward and another aft with a 30º angle of separation, producing an approximate ground resolution of 6 feet (1.8m) at nadir as well as offering the capability for stereo-viewing and the extraction of topographic data.
 Images were originally recorded on black-and-white film, copies of which are curated by the USGS EROS Data Center.
 The USGS has scanned the images at 7 micron (3600 dpi) resolution.
 Additional technical details regarding the CORONA program and image characteristics can be read here.

 Our work has been largely dedicated to developing methods for orthorectification of CORONA imagery.
 The technical aspects of this process are described in a forthcoming paper: Jackson Cothren, Jesse Casana, Tuna Kalayci and Adam Barnes, “An efficient method for rigorous orthorectification of CORONA satellite imagery” International Journal of Remote Sensing.